 - The second is a counseling model aimed at teaching the principles and practices of right living, wellness and longevity, a more educational approach.

 The clinical model includes powerful Ayurvedic herbs and clinical therapies like special types massage and Pancha Karma.
-It aims to diagnose and treat serious diseases and ultimately to become a type of primary care practice.
-Modern Ayurveda, as in the BAMS doctor program in India, aims more at clinical Ayurveda, though it accepts the value and necessity of some degree of Ayurvedic counseling.
-Modern Ayurvedic doctors in India are mainly doctors and clinicians and seldom counsel patients.
+It aims to diagnose and treat diseases and become a type of primary care practice.
+Modern Ayurveda, as in the BAMS doctor program in India, aims at clinical Ayurveda, though it accepts the value of Ayurvedic counseling.

-Yet the clinical model is much more difficult to practice in the West as it works best with licensing and legal recognition which Ayurveda so far does not have in the West.
-So far the clinical model of Ayurveda in the West is moving along slowly and may take many more years for full recognition, though it is making some progress.
-To treat disease of any serious nature Ayurvedic practitioners may require the recommendation or support of licensed medical practitioners, at least to be safe at a legal level.
+Yet the clinical model is more difficult to practice in the West as it works best with licensing, which Ayurveda so far does not have in the West.
+The clinical model of Ayurveda in the West is moving slowly and may take years for full recognition, though it is making progress.
+To treat disease of a serious nature Ayurvedic practitioners may require the recommendation or support of licensed medical practitioners, at least to be safe at a legal level.

 In the West the clinical model of Ayurveda is usually divided into an Ayurvedic practitioner program and an advanced Ayurvedic doctor program (which is still being developed).
-The Ayurvedic practitioner is not a doctor or fully trained clinician but does do some clinical therapies of herbs and massage.
-There is also often some cross over between the Ayurvedic practitioner and the Ayurvedic counselor, with Ayurvedic practitioners doing some counseling work.
-The divide is that counselors will not treat diseases directly.
+The Ayurvedic practitioner is not a doctor or fully trained clinician but does some clinical therapies of herbs and massage.

-The counseling model of Ayurveda remains more practical and easier to do because it is primarily a wellness model aimed at promoting positive health, not trying to treat serious disease.
-In Ayurveda, counseling relates to behavior and lifestyle changes to improve our physical and mental health.
-These include daily and seasonal health regimens, constitution balancing, and adjustment for stages of life, like old age.
-But it extends to promoting a positive vitality and a peaceful psychology through natural living, Yoga and meditation.
-This is all included in an Ayurvedic lifestyle that is the foundation for both treating diseases and preventing them from occurring in the first place.
-It may include some prescription of herbs, but generally of a mild nature, and massage therapies even Pancha Karma done as part of wellness procedures or seasonal purification and rejuvenation.
+The counseling model of Ayurveda is easier to do because it is a wellness model aimed at promoting positive health, not trying to treat serious disease.
+Ayurvedic counseling relates to behavior and lifestyle changes to improve our physical and mental wellbeing.
+These include daily and seasonal health regimens, constitution balancing, and adjustment for stages of life.
+It extends to promoting a positive vitality and a peaceful psychology through natural living, Yoga and meditation.
+This is usually included in an Ayurvedic lifestyle that is the foundation for both treating diseases and preventing them from occurring in the first place.
+It may include prescription of herbs, but generally of a mild nature, and massage therapies.

-Such a counseling model is not as developed in modern medicine, which aims more at drugs and surgery, and can be of benefit for those studying modern medicine as well.
+Such a life counseling model is not as developed in modern medicine, which aims at drugs and surgery.
 In addition, there are various modern counseling fields.
-Much of modern psychology is of this type and many other forms of career or relationship counseling, life guidance and spiritual counseling, as well as a number of health wellness therapies.
+Modern psychology is of this type and many other forms of career or relationship counseling, life guidance and spiritual counseling, as well as health wellness therapies.

-Generally work as an Ayurvedic counselor requires less training and much less expense than as a clinician, or even as practitioner.
-It is often a good place to begin moving from counseling to practitioner to doctor, which may take many years to accomplish.
+To work as an Ayurvedic counselor requires less training and expense than to be a clinician or practitioner.
+It is a good place to begin in Ayurveda, moving from counseling to practitioner to doctor, which may take years to accomplish.

 Vedic Counseling and the Four Goals of Life

-Next we will examine the relationship between Ayurvedic Counseling and Vedic Counseling.
+Next we will examine the relationship between specific Ayurvedic Counseling and general Vedic Counseling.
 As Ayurvedic Counseling and Vedic Counseling are similar terms, there can be some confusion between the two.

-The question arises: What is Vedic counseling and how does it relate to Ayurvedic counseling?
+What is Vedic counseling and how does it relate to Ayurvedic counseling?
 Some people may confuse the two and think that Ayurvedic and Vedic counseling are the same.
 The fact is that they are related but different.
-Vedic counseling is a larger field of counseling concerns that includes not only Ayurveda, but the other primary Vedic disciplines of Yoga, Vedanta, Vedic Astrology and Vastu.
+Vedic counseling is a larger field of counseling concerns that includes not only Ayurveda, but other Vedic disciplines of Yoga, Vedanta, Vedic Astrology and Vastu.
 In other words, all Vedic disciplines are forms of counseling or life guidance.

 Another way to look at the relationship between Vedic counseling and Ayurvedic counseling is relative to the Vedic goals of life.
 These are well known as fourfold as Dharma, Artha, Kama and Moksha.